Tyler-Fanuele/ToDo/README.md

 ## About

 The ToDo tool lets the user plan their linux workflow by adding comments to their existing code and making a todo list for unfinished tasks.
+This tool is meant to work with any progaming language that allows for // comments.

 ## Adding the ToDo tool to your Path